 - You may prefer live-in respite care if you are going away for more than a day and want to know your loved one will have continuous support in the comfort of their own home.

-- If you only need a few hours of help each day or week visiting respite care may be more suitable.
+- If you only need a few hours of help each day or week, visiting respite care may be a more suitable option.
 It is flexible and ideal for short breaks, errands or time to yourself.

-- Day centres may appeal if your loved one enjoys social activities and would benefit from a safe and welcoming change of scene during the day.
+- Day centres may be a good option if your loved one enjoys social activities and would benefit from a safe and welcoming change of scene during the day.

 - A short stay in a residential care setting may be best if your loved one has more complex needs or if care cannot be provided at home for a time.